Hyde Park, Sheffield: Urban renewal

 Further housing schemes were completed to similar designs, include the nearby Hyde Park estate and the Broomhall Flats and Kelvin Flats elsewhere in the city.
 Although initially popular and successful, over time the fabric of the buildings decayed somewhat and some other disadvantages have become apparent.
 The majority of buildings at Hyde Park were demolished, with the remaining blocks refurbished for use in the 1991 Summer Universiade, before returning to use as council housing.
+In line with this refurbishment, Hyde Park tram stop was opened on the Yellow route of the South Yorkshire Supertram network in 1994; Tram-Train services to Rotherham Parkgate commenced in 2018.

 The Broomhall Flats and Kelvin Flats were demolished in the early nineties, replaced with the smaller Broomhall and Philadelphia housing estates with both private and rented houses.
 The Park Hill estate still survives as a grade II* listed building, and large scale renovation is under way.